ubilabs/axidraw/README.md

 #### `optimize-lines.js``

-If you have a lot of random lines it might take some time to draw them.
+If you have a lot of random lines, it might take some time to draw them.
 Use this helper to sort the lines by picking the closest start point after finishing a line.

 ```js
 import {optimizeOrder} from './optimize-lines';